Harshit08/highradiusFinalProject/README.md

 # highradiusFinalProject

-In this project I havve predicted the due date of customer on which he will clear it's whole remaning due
+In this project, I have predicted the due date of the customer on which he will clear it's whole remaining dues.
+Datasets were provided by the company.